 Tachi uchi no kata (7 kumitachi)

-19th Generation headmaster, holder of two Menko Kaiden (licence of total transmission).
+19th Generation headmaster, holder of Menko Kaiden (licence of total transmission).

-All Shiroi Bara instructors were direct students of Iwata Sensei, receiving intruction in his private dojo as well as international Roshukai Seminars.
+All Shiroi Bara instructors were direct students of Iwata Sensei, receiving instruction in his private dojo as well as international Roshukai Seminars.